Shalinda99/Shalinda99/README.md

 - 🔭 I’m currently studying at University of Moratuwa.
 - 🌱 I’m currently learning everything.
-- 👯 I’m looking to collaborate on industry based software project Level 2.
+- 👯 I am looking for an internship for Software Engineering.
 - 🤔 All of my projects are available at https://github.com/Shalinda99
-- 📫 How to reach me: amalshalinda1999@gmail.com
+- 📫 How to reach me: amalshalinda1999@gmail.com & https://shalinda.netlify.app/
   <p align="center">
     <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fredoka+One&size=21&color=00EBF7&width=550&lines=Passionate%2C+Enthusiastic+and+Skilled+Undergraduate;Creative%2C+Smart+and+Easy-going+Individual;Responsible+Student+and+Quick+Learner"></a>
   </p>